code-and-glass/thirst/CONTRIBUTING.md

 #If you already have the repository on your machine

-1. While working and before big merges use the command: git pull --rebase origin staging
+1. While working and before big merges use the command:

+    git pull --rebase origin staging

-2. The staging branch will have the most up to date features that have been merged
+2. The staging branch will have the most up to date features that have been merged.

-3. When you want to add a feature create a new branch for it
+3. When you want to add a feature create a new branch for it:

+    git checkout -b branchname

+4.Make your changes with clear commit messages.

-4. When your feature is complete make sure to git pull --rebase origin staging and then send a pull request to the staging branch
+5. When your feature is complete make sure to update with the current code on staging:

+    git pull --rebase origin staging

+5.You can then push your changes to your branch on the remote repository:

+    git push origin branchname

+(Be careful to not push to master here)

-5. The scrum master or another member of the team will review your code and handle the merging
+6. The scrum master or another member of the team will review your code and handle the merging

-6. This is known as the gitflow workflow https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow Ask questions if anything here is confusing
+7. This is known as the gitflow workflow https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow Ask questions if anything here is confusing

 **Make sure the pull requests are to staging and not master**